 The Borough of Queenscliffe, due to its geographic location at the heads of Port Phillip, is vulnerable to coastal hazards and the impacts of climate change including inundation through sea level rise and storm surge, erosion and contamination of groundwater.
-In addition, issues such as increased fire risk and modification of environments as a result of higher temperatures are other areas of concern.
+Other climate-related threats including bushfire and flooding are also of concern and are addressed via the Municipal Emergency Management Plan (MEMP).